firesidetoolkit/firesidetoolkit.github.io/support.md

 you would like to delete.
 Click the "Delete Button" button on the bottom right of the "Button Properties" section.
 The button's name will be removed from the "Current Buttons" list.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your buttons.<br>
-_Warning:_ You cannot recover deleted Buttons.
+_Warning:_ You cannot recover deleted Buttons after you save your changes.

 ### Paths with No Buttons
 Paths with no buttons serve several purposes, such as being used in your games ending or for the start or end of a round of gameplay.
 In these cases, do not add any buttons and leave the fields in the "Default Target Navigable of Path" section blank.
-However, if you wish for your path to lead to another destination, similar to a button, without the use of a button, check the "Use Default Target" box, above the "Default Target Navigable of Path" section.
+However, if you wish for your Path to lead to another destination, similar to a button, without the use of a button, check the "Use Default Target" box, above the "Default Target Navigable of Path" section.
 Select either the "Path," "Path Group," or "Hub" radio button of the "Default Target Navigable of Path" section.
-Select which path, path group, or hub you would like on the drop down menu next to the "Path" radio button.
+Select which Path, Path group, or hub you would like on the drop down menu next to the "Path" radio button.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.

 ### Deleting a Path
-On the "Paths" list of Project Home screen, select the path you would like to delete.
+On the "Paths" list of Project Home screen, select the Path you would like to delete.
 Click the "Delete" button on the bottom right side of the screen.
-The path's name will be removed from the "Paths" list.<br>
+The Path's name will be removed from the "Paths" list.<br>
 _Warning:_ You cannot recover deleted Paths.

 ## Path Groups
+Path Groups are structures you can use to randomize what the player goes to next.
+The player will never see a Path Group, but buttons often lead to them.
+Path Groups have 10 potential tiers (0 through 9).
+Tiers vary in importance and are evaluated by the Path Group in descending order (tier 9 is of higher precedence than tier 0).
+Each tier is made of either Paths or Path Groups that have a weight and condition given to them.
+The weight determines the chance the Path or Path Group has of being selected by a Path Group to appear.
+Only one Path or Path Group will be selected.

 ### Creating a Path Group

-### Tiers
+On the Project Home screen, click the "Create..." drop down menu.
+Click the "Path Group" button.
+You will be prompted to name your new Path Group.
+After clicking the "Ok" button, the "Edit Path Group" screen will appear.
+Click the "Save" button on the bottom right side of the screen to save your Path Group.

-### Adding a Path to a Tier
+### Adding Paths or Path Groups to a Tier
-(Include Path Weight Here)
+On the left side of the "Edit Path Group" you will see the "Paths Not in this Group" list and the "Add to Tier" drop down menu.
+From the "Add to Tier" drop down menu, select which tier you would like to add to.
+Select any number of Paths or Path Groups you would like to add to the tier from the "Paths Not in this Group" list.
+If you select a Path or Path Group you did not mean to, click it again and it will be removed from the selection to be added.
+Before you add your selection, note the "Tier Information" section to the right of the "Paths in this Group" list.
+You may adjust the "Path Weight" field to increase your selection's chance of being selected by the Path Group compared to other Paths or Path Groups in the tier (Path Weight value may range from 1 to 2000000).
+If you would like your selections to only be visited once and never again within that Path Group, check the "1 Visit Max" box, also in the "Tier Information" section.
+Click the right arrow button at the bottom right of the "Paths Not in this Group" list to add your selection to the tier.
+Your selections will be added to the "Paths in this Group" list and no longer appear in the "Paths Not in this Group" list.
+You will also see the selections added to the "Paths in Tier" list in the "Requirements" section at the bottom of the screen, which will have the list of all Paths or Path Groups in the tier you have currently selected.
+Click the "Save" button on the bottom right side of the screen to save your changes.

-### Removing a Path from a Tier
+### Removing a Path or Path Group from a Tier
+In the center of the "Edit Path Group" screen you will see the "Paths in this Group" list.
+Select the Path or Path Group you would like to remove from their current tier.
+Click the left arrow button at the bottom left of the "Paths in this Group" list.
+The Path or Path group will be removed from their tier and the "Paths in this Group" list.
+The Path or Path Group will now appear in the "Paths Not in this Group" list.
+Click the "Save" button on the bottom right side of the screen to save your changes.

-### Adding a Condition to a Path
+### Adding a Condition to a Path or Path Group
+At the bottom left of the "Edit Path Group" screen, you will see the "Paths in Tier" list.
+Select the Path or Path Group you would like to add a condition to.
+Select either the "Global," "Hub," or "Player" radio button to designate what type of attribute you would like access to the Path or Path Group to depend upon.
+If you are selecting a hub attribute, select the hub whose attribute you would like from the drop down menu next to the "Hub" radio button.
+Select which attribute you would like to use from the "Attribute" drop down menu.
+The operator drop down is used to designate if the condition will need to be greater than, less than, or equal to the number given in the "Value" field (values may range from -1000000 to 1000000).
+Click the "Add Condition" button to create the condition.
+The attribute who the path now depends on will appear in the Conditions list on the bottom right side of the screen.
+Click the "Save" button on the bottom right side of the screen to save your changes.<br>
+_Note:_ You may add multiple conditions of a single attribute to a Path or Path Group.
+This way you can create a range of values, such as if you wanted an attribute to be more than a value, but no greater than another value.

-### Removing a Condition from a Path
+### Removing a Condition from a Path or Path Group

-### Saving a Path Group
+At the bottom left of the "Edit Path Group" screen, you will see the "Paths in Tier" list.
+Select the Path or Path Group you would like to remove a condition from.
+On the bottom right side of the screen, the Conditions list will populate will all the conditions attached to the selected Path or Path Group.
+On the Conditions list, select which condition you would like to remove.
+The appropriate fields of the "Requirements" section will fill in.
+Click the "Remove" button, to the left of the Conditions list.
+The condition will be removed from the list.
+Click the "Save" button on the bottom right side of the screen to save your changes.<br>
+_Warning:_ Deleted conditions cannot be recovered after you save your changes.

 ### Deleting a Path Group
+On the "Paths Groups" list of Project Home screen, select the Path you would like to delete.
+Click the "Delete" button on the bottom right side of the screen.
+The Path Group's name will be removed from the "Paths Groups" list.<br>
+_Warning:_ You cannot recover deleted Path Groups.

+## Hubs
-## Creating a Hub
+### Creating a Hub

 ### Selecting a Hub Image

 ### Selecting Background Sound of a Hub